Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Experiments and Results

 \subsection{Implementation Details}

-For the training of Unified Microphone Conversion network, we use the Adam optimizer for 100 epochs with a learning rate $5 \times 10^{-4}$, divided by 10 every 30 epochs, with a batch size 400 on 4 RTX 4090s.
-We adopt a generated image buffer\cite{shrivastava2017learning} for each discriminator.
-We replace the negative log likelihood loss with the least square loss\cite{mao2017least}.
+For the training of the Unified Microphone Conversion network, we use Adam optimizer \cite{DBLP:journals/corr/KingmaB14} for 100 epochs with a learning rate $5 \times 10^{-4}$, divided by 10 every 30 epochs, with a batch size 400 on 4 RTX 4090s.
+We adopt a generated image buffer \cite{shrivastava2017learning} for each discriminator.
+We replace the negative log likelihood loss with the least square loss \cite{mao2017least}.
 The cycle consistency loss weight set to 10 to emphasize its importance in the total loss function.
-For the SEC systems, ResNet-50\cite{he2016residual} serve as the backbone architecture.
-We use the AdamW optimizer for 200 epochs with a learning rate $1 \times 10^{-3}$, divided by 10 every 25 epochs, with a batch size 100 on a RTX 4090.
-Each SEC system is trained exclusively on recordings from a single source device, which are converted to six other devices via the Unified Microphone Conversion network, while some samples remain unaltered, using a uniform distribution.
+For the SEC systems, ResNet-50 \cite{he2016residual} serve as the backbone architecture.
+We use the AdamW optimizer \cite{loshchilov2018decoupled} for 200 epochs with a learning rate $1 \times 10^{-3}$, divided by 10 every 25 epochs, with a batch size 100 on a RTX 4090.
+Each SEC system is trained exclusively on recordings from a single source device, which are converted to six other devices via the Unified Microphone Conversion, while some samples remain unaltered.
+Figure \ref{fig:umc_training} and \ref{fig:diagram} illustrate the training and deployment pipeline of Unified Microphone Conversion model.

+We adopt two variants of the proposed approach, Unified-MC-Real and Unified-MC-Synth.
+Unified-MC-Real leverages measured frequency responses collected from actual devices to ensure accurate modeling of real-world characteristics.
+In contrast, Unified-MC-Synth employs synthetically generated frequency responses, removing the need for device-specific measurements while still capturing essential spectral variations.